CIMTool-Builders-Library

 Internal XSLT Parameters Passed By CIMTool

-Finally, CIMTool internally passes along the following parameters into all XSLT builders:
+Finally, CIMTool passes along the following parameters into all XSLT builders:

 For copyright support you must determine which of the two your builder will use.
 Most likely your builder will utilize the multiline copyright.
-Refer to existing builders in this library for examples of how these four internally passed parameters are used.
-Currently only the JSON schema related builders utilize the copyright-single-line as JSON has certain constraints related to carriage returns in descriptions and comments within schemas and therefore requies a single line copyright notice.
+Refer to existing builders in this library for examples of how each of these internally passed parameters are used.
+The JSON schema related builders provide an example of utilizing the copyright-single-line as JSON has certain constraints related to carriage returns in descriptions and comments within schemas and therefore requies a single line copyright notice.

 NTE (Name/Type/Extension) Assignment